jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Notifications.md

 :::
 ::::

-There are three different ways to create notifications:&#x20;
+There are three different ways to create notifications:

 :::ExpandableHeading
 ## Send notifications using Jigx Management